5 Creative Ways to Refinance Your Credit Card Debt

 Debt management plans are often recommended as a last resort.
 You may not be able to use your cards or open up new cards while your plan is active.
 There may also be a startup fee or monthly fees involved.
 Should the company miss a payment, you are still held responsible and the missed payment can reflect negatively on your credit report.

-If you own your home and have equity in it, you can refinance your credit cards with a home equity loan.
+If you own your home and have equity in it, you can refinance your credit card debt with a home equity loan.
 Terms are often longer and interest rates are lower than with other options.
 Funds can be used for credit cards and anything else that you need money for.
 The biggest issue, however, is that your home is used as collateral.
 If you default on your payments, you could lose your house.